kingluko/udacityartmaker/README.md

-# udacityartmaker
+# READMe.md
-A project that allows the user to create a table and use different colors to create art
+A project that allows the user to create a table dynamically and use different colors to create art by using the table cells as pixels